spkenv/spk/.llm/shared/context/2025-11-28-spk-windows-winfsp.md

 10. `TODO.md` & Windows monitor/renderer stubs – highlight unimplemented functionality.

 ## Open questions

+Recent addition: status RPC (commit `f0095b8a`) provides visibility into active mounts via gRPC (not exposed in CLI).

 - How will durable runtimes and editable overlays be supported on Windows? (`status_win.rs` and `renderer_win.rs` are TODOs.)
 - What replaces `spfs-monitor` on Windows once `monitor_win.rs` is implemented?
 Need spec for detecting orphaned PID trees without namespaces.
 - Can router-based isolation be bypassed (e.g., other processes reading `C:\spfs`)?
 Audit required for security guarantees.